pingswept/me30-website/content/logistics/syllabus.md

 ### In-class sessions

-Here's how class will work each Tuesday and Thursday.
+Here's how class will work each Monday and Wednesday.
 1. You'll show up to class and bring your kit with you.
 2. For the first half of class, the instructors (Kristen and Brandon) will explain something about electronics.
-3. For the second half of class, we all build electronics.
-The LAs help you and ask you questions to extend your learning, as do Kristen and Brandon.
+3. For the second half of class, we will all build electronics.
+The LAs will help you and ask you questions to extend your learning, as will Kristen and Brandon.

 ### Asynchronous elements
 * 	 **Video mini-lectures** - Created and posted by the instructors.
 Several on a set of new topics each week.